ornl-epics/pvws/README.md

 on a per-PV basis by Channel Access or PV Access security, but note that the user and host seen by the CA resp.
 PVA server is tomcat and not the web client end user.
-This makes it impossible to control write access based on the actual end user via CA or PVA security.
+So the IOC will always see a user "tomcat", which makes it impossible to control write access based on the actual end user via CA or PVA security.
 If you decide to allow write access, you should consider placing the web socket and any applications that utilize it (Display Builder Web Runtime, ...) behind an authentication layer (Web Proxy, ...) which will limit access to appropriate users.
+For example, configure the proxy so that users need to "log in" before they can reach the displays.
+At thist time we have no commonly useful recipe for this to share, contributions are welcome.

 **Docker**